s-nagaev/chibi/README.md

 *   **Context Management:**
     *   Automatic conversation summarization (optional) to save tokens on long conversations by replacing older parts of the history with a summary.
     *   Manual context reset (`/reset` command) to start fresh and save tokens.
+*   **Enhanced LLM Capabilities with Tools:** The bot can leverage integrated tools (when using compatible LLMs like GPT-4/Gemini).
 *   **Flexible Session Storage:** Store conversation history locally (requires mounting a volume for persistence), in Redis, or simply keep it in memory (lost on restart).
 *   **Optional "Public Mode":** Run the bot without a master API key.
 Each user will be prompted to provide their own key via private message to the bot.
 *   **User and Group Whitelists:** Restrict bot access to specific users or chat groups.